The PROPOSED RULES ON ‘PUBLIC CHARGE’

 The Legal Aid Society is working with City, State and national partners to fight this policy, including the national Protecting Immigrant Families campaign ("PIF").
 You can read the PIF campaign's statement on public charge, signed by over 1,500 organizations from around the country here.
 Comments on the proposed rules are due to DHS by December 10, 2018.

-For more information on the proposed new rules, which are not yet in effect, see our Practice Advisory: Proposed Rule Changes on Public Charge by clicking the button on the right.
+For more information on the proposed new rules, which are not yet in effect, see our Practice Advisory: Proposed Rule Changes on Public Charge by clicking the button below.

 Return to this space for versions of our Practice Advisory in multiple languages and additional useful materials.